moha-b/Notice/README.md

         app:layout_constraintStart_toStartOf="parent"
         app:layout_constraintTop_toBottomOf="@id/title_tv"
-        android:orientation="horizontal"        // here we tell the LinearLayout it will arrange the views horizontally android:background="@drawable/background_search" // here we give the LinearLayout a background how? later.. android:paddingHorizontal="@dimen/_10sdp"
+        android:orientation="horizontal"        // here we tell the LinearLayout it will arrange the views horizontally android:background="@drawable/background_search" // here we give the LinearLayout a background how? android:paddingHorizontal="@dimen/_10sdp"
         android:gravity="center" // to arrange the views in the center
         >